Skip to main content

 So now you know why good documentation matters.
 But how do you spot bad documentation?
 And how do you fix it?

-Four signs your documentation isn't working
+Four signs of bad documentation

 3. Knowledge vanishes without a trace

-The greatest asset any organisation has is its knowledge.
-Creating a culture where documentation is created regularly and consistently ensures that knowledge doesn't disappear out the door when employees leave.
 High-quality documentation is vital to ensure everyone can benefit from the experience and knowledge of others in an organisation and, of course, pass it along.

 4. There's a constant cycle of duplication and déjà vu

 Have you ever created a document from scratch, only to find that someone else did the same thing just a few weeks ago?
 You're not alone.
 According to the Global IIM Benchmark survey, a staggering 83% of global employees report having to recreate lost documents that already exist but can't be found.
-This isn't just soul-destroying: duplicating documents is a huge waste of energy and time that could be spent on something else.

-1. Keep it consistent
+2. Keep it consistent with a style guide

 You likely won't be the only one contributing to your company documentation.
 By creating a style guide that outlines how documentation pages should look (and read), you can save time and effort upfront.

-Standardising this process not only makes it easier for other team members to create and edit documentation but also creates a smoother experience for users.
+Standardising this process not only makes it easier for other team members to create and edit documentation, but also creates a smoother experience for users.

-2. Make documentation easy to find (and navigate!)
+3. Make documentation easy to find (and navigate!)

-Sure, documentation brings together all of your information in one place, but what good is it if nobody can find what they're looking for?
+Documentation brings together all of your information in one place, but what good is it if nobody can find what they're looking for?
 Here are some ideas that can make documentation easier to find and search:

 • Group related topics together and use clear titles to help users navigate.